2026-02-2612 min read

 Once you've exported your model, you've got a few directions you can go:

 Game and creative assets.
-Bring your models into Unity, Unreal Engine, Blender, or any other 3D tool.
+Bring your GLB models into Unity, Unreal Engine, Blender, or any other 3D tool.
 They work as starting points you can refine, retexture, or combine with other assets.

 Physical gifts.
 A 3D-printed model based on a meaningful photo makes a one-of-a-kind gift.
 Pet figurines, miniature landmarks from a trip, replicas of a child's favorite toy.